labinthewild/LITW-study-templates/README.md

 # LabintheWild Study Templates

 This repository bundles together the LabintheWild template study and instructions to guide new developers to create their own online studies.
-For your convenience we also provide a pre-configured instance of the LabintheWild RESTful API which will be able to handle local data storage.

 This project is meant to help people with basic web development skills -- meaning HTML, CSS and JavaScript -- to bootstrap a LabintheWild study.
 Using it is not at all mandatory to be part of our researchers' community as a LabintheWild study is fundamentally implemented as a web application.
 If you have your own choices of technology you're free to use them as long as the study comply with some [design guidelines presented in our tutorial](http://tutorial.labinthewild.org).

-Please consider submitting ideas and code to improve either the tutorial or this tutorial.
+Please consider submitting ideas and code to improve either the tutorial or this templates.
 This can be done by [submitting an issue](https://bitbucket.org/LITW-core/litw-template-package/issues), creating a pull request for an open issue, or emailing us at: *tutorial [at] labinthewild.org*.

 ## Project structure

-  * *API*: code that handles some basic data storage functionality.
-You'll probably not change this.
   * *DOCS*: some documentation and howto guides.
-  * *TEMPLATE*: the template code.
+  * *TEMPLATE*: our first beloved template presents choices of cats to present your future kitty.

 How are the *template* folders organized?